lukeoleson/example--react--login_page/README.md

-# React Login Excercise
+# React Login Exercise

 ## Remember

-* You should prefix your css for browswer support.
-Do it manually at the very least, but ideally add it to your production build pipeline.
+* Don't forget to add prefixing to your production pipeline.

 ## Production Build